mikesmith-cmd/mikesmith-cmd.github.io/aboutme.md

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://nbcf.org.au) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just visit [my movie](https://nbcf.org.au) and it will answer **all** your questions.